 I grew up in the church.
 Hymn books, “Amazing Grace,” and Sunday School were all familiar.
 I feel as though I grew up knowing God.
 I became a Christian at an early age.
 Faith was fairly simple.
 It was all I knew.

 As I matured into adulthood, I would occasionally ask the hard questions.
 Things like: where is God in the midst of tragedy?
 And why does God allow suffering?
-I would say that I had moments of questioning, but only to the extent that mainstream Christianity deemed suitable.
+I asked questions, but only to the extent that mainstream Christianity deemed suitable.
 You know, enough questions to join the “it’s okay to have questions” club, but not so many to actually get kicked out of the club.

 My faith seemed solid.
 I endured difficulties in my adult life, things that would test this faith, and it stood strong.